 Argentina enjoys boom in local corporate bond issuance

-NEW YORK, March 3 (IFR) - Argentine borrowers may be shut out of the international capital markets ahead of a multi-billion dollar sovereign debt restructuring, but local corporate bond issuance is booming.
+NEW YORK, March 6 (IFR) - Borrowers from Argentina may be shut out of the international capital markets ahead of a multi-billion dollar sovereign debt restructuring, but local corporate bond issuance is booming.

-Abundant peso liquidity thanks to capital controls have local investors seeking ways to put their money to work and corporate credit seems like the safest bet in town.
+Abundant peso liquidity thanks to capital controls have local investors seeking ways to put their money to work and corporate credit seems like the safest bet.

-Over the last month, a string of companies - some of them already known to international investors - have either announced or printed deals locally in both pesos and dollars.
+Over the last month, a string of companies - some of them already known to international investors - have either announced or printed deals locally in pesos and US dollars.

 Private banking accounts are largely buying the dollar bonds, while institutional funds are absorbing peso issuance, said Zambaglione.

-Indeed, some of them have been able to lock in attractive rates.
-Vista Oil, a special purpose acquisition company started by former YPF CEO Miguel Galuccio, issued a US$73m 2024 bond at a rate of 3.5% in February.
+Some of them have been able to lock in attractive rates.
+Vista Oil, a special purpose acquisition company started by former YPF CEO Miguel Galuccio, issued a US$73m 2024 bond in February at a rate of 3.50%.

+"It lets you buy a dollar bond at the official exchange rate but they are asking you for a lower rate in exchange," said one local banker.

 Aside from pricing, some corporates are simply finding it easier to raise money through local bonds even if they have cash they can use offshore.